 - Cross aldol condensation: When two different aldehydes and ketones are involved in aldol condensation then it is called cross aldol condensation.
 We get a mixture of four products if both of them contains an α-hydrogen.

 - Cannizzaro reaction: When heated with an alkali, aldehydes and ketones which do have an α-hydrogen atom, undergoes self-oxidation and reduction reaction.
 One molecule in this reaction is reduced to aldehydes and one molecule is reduced to an alcohol.

 - Electrophilic substitution reaction: In-ring aromatic ketones and aldehydes, they undergo an electrophilic substitution reaction in which the carbonyl group acts as a deactivating group.

 - For the synthesis of different products, aldehydes and ketones are used as solvents, reagents and starting materials.

 - For the preservation of biological specimens, preparation of bakelite and many more, we use formaldehyde which is also known as formalin.

 - For the manufacture of acetic acid, ethyl acetate and acetaldehydes.

 - Benzaldehyde is used in making perfumes and in dry industries.

-- Some of the common industrial solvents are acetone and ethyl methyl ketones.
+- Some common industrial solvents are acetone and ethyl methyl ketones.

-- Acetophenones, camphor and vanilla are some of the aldehydes and ketones that are used for flavour and colour.
+- Acetophenones, camphor and vanilla are some aldehydes and ketones that are used for flavour and colour.